dmo575/java-dmo/RENDERER.md

 Here is where our 2D canvas in a 3D world evolves into something else.
 Let me however start by explaining a little problem we have right now.

-Lets say you have several 3D points scattered across your beautifull 3D world, and you decide to project those into your 2D canvas.
+Lets say you have several 3D points scattered across your beautiful 3D world, and you decide to project those into your 2D canvas.
 Well, your canvas has an origin, a width and a height in pixels, so you can start to look for those points whos X and Y values lie within the canvas range and you project them, paste them, on your 2D canvas.
 Do you see the problem?
 In a 3D world with infinite depth, you would be pasting into your canvas absolutely every point whos X and Y value felt between your 2D canvas' range, whether that point is on one side of your 2D canvas of the other, you would paste them all.
 The final result would look like an X-ray render with no real beginning or end.

 for each point
     is the point within the XY range of my 2D canvas in a 3D world?